 Institutional Research Grant (IRG) Program

 The Institutional Research Grant (IRG) program is made possible by funds awarded competitively by the American Cancer Society with additional funds provided by the Associate Dean for Research, UC Davis School of Medicine.
-Dr. Primo "Lucky" Lara, Division of Hematology Oncology, Department of Internal Medicine, School of Medicine is the Principal Investigator.
+The Principal Investigator is Primo Lara, Division of Hematology and Oncology, Department of Internal Medicine, UC Davis School of Medicine.

 Institutional Research Grants serve as seed money for promising new projects or novel investigations from junior faculty such as assistant-level professors, researchers with adjunct appointments at the assistant level, or those in research series, or even to associate level faculty who meet additional requirements.
 Applicants must be within seven years of their initial academic appointment.
 Applications from eligible faculty in any school or college are welcome and applications in any area of cancer-related research – from basic science to clinical research to psychosocial research – are appropriate.